 1. Open the configuration dialog in LANconfig and click on WLAN controller > Profiles > AutoWDS to access the AutoWDS dialog.

 - 2. Click on AutoWDS activated to enable the feature on the device. - 3.
-Select the WLAN profile with the SSID which is to be enhanced with AutoWDS.
+Enter the name of the AutoWDS base network under AutoWDS-Rollout-SSID.
+By default LANconfig uses the identifier AutoWDS-Rollout.